 CU Technology and Discovery News

-- Renewable And Sustainable Energy Institute鈥擜 startup team led by RASEI Fellow Oana Luca, called Agami Zero, has just secured seed funding after winning the 2025 CU Lab Venture Challenge.
+CU 抖阴传媒在线 Today鈥擟ancer is one of the leading causes of death in the U.S., second only to heart disease.
+But a new cancer treatment method from CU 抖阴传媒在线 researchers uses sound waves to soften tumors and could be a potent tool against the disease.- Renewable And Sustainable Energy Institute鈥擜 startup team led by RASEI Fellow Oana Luca, called Agami Zero, has just secured seed funding after winning the 2025 CU Lab Venture Challenge.
 Their winning idea?
 A new way to produce hydrogen fuel more efficiently, a key mechanism for decarbonizing our energy economy.

 CU 抖阴传媒在线 College of Engineering & Applied Science鈥擨n 2025, CU 抖阴传媒在线 celebrated its first awards from the Advanced Research Projects Agency for Health (ARPA-H).
 The new agency within the U.S. Department of Health and Human Services supports transformative health and biomedical breakthroughs.
 ARPA-H was founded in 2022 with a mission to fast-track 鈥渉igh-impact solutions to society鈥檚 most challenging health problems.鈥